tradingstrategy-ai/docs/source/deployment/vault-deployment.rst

   run is used to show some of the key metrics (sharpe, sortino, max drawdown) in the web frontend UI via :ref:`webhook`.

-- The default generated state file will be `state/{id}-backtest.json`.
+- The default generated state file will be `state/{id}-backtest.json` with other files like HTML report to be shown in the frontend.

 You can run the backtest on the live trade executor with: